-For protection against particulate contaminants in atmospheres that are non-IDLH, an Investigator will use an air-purifying respirator equipped with filters certified for particulates by NIOSH under 42 CFR Part 84.
+For protection against particulate contaminants in atmospheres that are non-IDLH, an Investigator will use an air-purifying respirator equipped with filters certified for particulates by NIOSH under 42 C.F.R., Part 84.
 Filter cartridges should be replaced when the breathing resistance becomes great enough to cause discomfort to the wearer (overloaded) or when the cartridge suffers physical damage compromising its integrity.

-6. No Use of SCBAs or Air-Line Breathing Apparatus.
+6. Use of SCBAs or Air-Line Breathing Apparatus.

-The use of SCBAs (Self-Contained Breathing Apparatus) or Air-Line Breathing Apparatus by CSB Investigators is currently prohibited.
+The use of SCBAs (Self-Contained Breathing Apparatus) or Air-Line Breathing Apparatus by CSB Investigators is generally prohibited.
+If their use is authorized by the Chairperson, Executive Director and the DASHO, all employees using this equipment will receive additional training prior to use.

-7. No Entry into IDLH Atmospheres and Other Prohibitions.
+7. Entry into IDLH Atmospheres and Other Prohibitions.

-- Investigators are not allowed to enter known IDLH atmospheres for any purpose. - Investigators are also not allowed into oxygen deficient atmospheres, or into atmospheres/situations where a canister or cartridge can become saturated or otherwise fail suddenly.

-- Investigators are not allowed into atmospheres in which the assigned respirator does not meet the requirements for the substance specific standards or other OSHA standards present in a given situation. - IICs must not allow Investigators to enter into confined spaces while wearing respirators unless the IICs have determined that no special procedures are needed for safe entry and investigative activity, including the provision for escape.
+- a.
+Investigators are generally not allowed to enter known IDLH atmospheres for any purpose. - b.
+Investigators are also generally not allowed into oxygen deficient atmospheres, or into atmospheres/situations where a canister or cartridge can become saturated or otherwise fail suddenly. - c.
+Investigators are not allowed into atmospheres in which the assigned respirator does not meet the requirements for the substance specific standards or other OSHA standards present in a given situation. - d.
+IICs must not allow Investigators to enter into confined spaces while wearing respirators unless the IICs have determined that no special procedures are needed for safe entry and investigative activity, including continuous atmospheric monitoring and the provision for escape.
 (See also Appendix H.)